 Representative Outcomes

-Measured change.
-Client names kept confidential.
+Measured operating change.
+Client names and sensitive details kept confidential.

 Our Reality

-Outcomes: Owner Dependency & Execution
+Owner Dependency & Execution

 -